HYDROPONIC SEEDS Getting Your Garden Growing

 fail to get enough moisture to sprout.

-"Oasis Horticubes" are small 1" x 1" cubes for starting lettuce or herbs.
+"Oasis Horticubes" are small 1" x 1" cubes suitable for starting lettuce or herbs.

 You will want to create a little "seed nursery"